mark-whiskeyman/mark-whiskeyman.github.io/README.md

 ### ENHANCEMENT_0 Original State.:
 ### Last Days of the Fyebrund
+This is the initial state of the build.
+This area lays a lot of the foundation for what we will be expanding on.
+Things like buying and selling ships may not seem difficult, but designing the ships to be balanced and playable was the tricky part.

-The player can Do the Following
+So far The player can Do the Following:

 |   **BANK**  |**SHIPYARD**|**WPNDepot**|**Navigate**|
 |-------------|------------|------------|------------|